freecooperunion/disorientation/_background/academy-fight-song-by-thomas-frank.md

 Consider the standardized testing industry and its shadow, the test-prep industry.
 One of them is supposedly charitable, the other ebulliently profit-minded, but both of them have raked it in for years by stoking a pointless arms race among the anxious youngsters of the nation, each one fearful lest her dream be cancelled out by someone else’s.
 The testing companies, each of which holds a monopoly over some aspect of the business, charge students hefty registration fees, pay their executives fantastic salaries, and scheme endlessly to enlarge the empire of the standardized test.

-<blockquote class="pullquote medium pull-left">"No one really knows the particular contents of the education that is supposed to save us.
-It is, again, a dream, a secret formula, a black box into which we pour money and out of which comes uplift or enrichment or wish-fulfillment."</blockquote>

 Consider the “enrollment management” industry, which helps colleges and universities acquire the student body they desire.
 Since what this means in many cases is students who can pay—the opposite of the “inclusiveness” most universities say they treasure—enrollment management is a job best left to quiet consultancies, who use the various tools of marketing to discover a student’s “price sensitivity.”

 Consider the sweetheart deals that are so commonplace between university administrations and the businessmen who happen to sit on the university’s board of directors.
 Consider universities’ real estate operations, which are often thuggish and nearly always tax-free.
 Consider their army of Washington lobbyists, angling for earmarks and fighting accountability measures.
 Consider their massive investments in sports.
 Or their sleazy arrangements with tobacco companies and Big Pharma and high-tech startups.